 Let’s take a look at how to best care for mums, whether they are blooming in pots or in a flower bed.

 Florist mums, or potted mums, are popular house or porch plants this time of year.
 At best, they bloom just 6 to 8 weeks.
-Since florist mums are typically grown in greenhouses for indoor use, they do not produce many underground stolons which affect their longevity.
+Since florist mums are typically grown in greenhouses for indoor use, they do not produce many underground stolons which affects their longevity.
 Even if these mums are transplanted outside, florist mums will not survive the winter because of their lack of underground stolons.

 Florist mums can thrive in plastic or clay containers and even window boxes, as long as they have room for their roots to expand.